tnelson/forgebook/src/chapters/ttt/ttt.md

 ### Adding More

-We can add more constraints if we have a more focused idea of what we want Forge to find.
-For example, this addition also requires that `X` moved in the middle of the board:
+This addition also requires that `X` moved in the middle of the board:

 ```alloy
 run {